yshavit/llm-notes/book/03-The-LLM/05-putting-it-together.md

 At this point, you should understand everything in [the image above](#smallest-llm-figure).

+:::{aside}
+:class: big

+🎉
+:::

 Pause for a moment.
 This is a milestone.
 You now basically understand how LLM inference works.

-:::{aside}
-🎉
-:::

 :::{warning} WIP
 TODO